willhaslett/covid-19-growth/README.md

 The Jupyter Notebook contains a stub demonstrating the use of `lmfit` with these data

 Cloning vs forking: no breaking changes to `etl.py` are anticipated, only additional features.
-Current development priority is integrating the 2019 US census population data by state, sub-region, and region

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.